AndnixSH/Android-Emulator-Notification-Killer/README.md

 ### What about ads inside running Emulator?

-Just enable root and use [AdAway app](https://github.com/AdAway/AdAway/releases) in root mode.
-AdAway can block ads on all apps
+Just use [AdAway app](https://github.com/AdAway/AdAway/releases).
+If you use root, use root mode in AdAway for better experience so you don't have to use VPN mode

 # Download